How to manage internal politics

 Did you ever notice that almost everyone says they hate internal politics, yet we all seem to end up involved in them?
-It’s a rare case when a person stays truly neutral in political games, and that may be because, like it or not, internal politics are unavoidable.
+It’s a rare case when a person stays truly neutral in political games.
+That may be because, like it or not, internal politics are unavoidable.
 In a really big dust-up, say when faced with a restructuring, those who insist on neutrality often end up disliked by everyone.

 So perhaps it’s time that we admit to playing internal politics, at least some of the time, and there’s nothing to say that in so doing we can’t influence people and events for the better.
 Here are three general rules for managing internal politics productively.